raspberrypilearning/microbit-meteorologist/worksheet.md

 	display.show(sun)
 	```

-1. The sun icon should be displayed on your micro:bit now.
+The sun icon should now be displayed on your micro:bit.

-2. Next you need to create an image for each icon show above.
-You can use the ones below, or be a little more creative and make your own.
+1. Next, you need to create an image for each icon shown above.
+You can use the ones below, or be a little more creative and make your own:

 	```python
 	sun = Image('00000:'